MetaCoq/metacoq/README-MATERIAL.md

 Supplementary material for POPL submission Coq Coq Correct!

-This archive contains the whole development as source.
+This archive contains the whole development as source (from https://github.com/MetaCoq/metacoq/tree/clean).
 If you only want to browse the files a "light" documentation is available in `html/toc.html` which provides access to all the development files.